cagallo/trivia-night-ui/README.md

 ![landing-to-gameview](https://user-images.githubusercontent.com/78453792/156971553-5a5ff467-8388-4ede-aee1-4c9d9184e02b.gif)

-When the game is over, the user is able see their final score(percentage) and see a list of correct answers.
+Once the game is over, the user is able see their final score(percentage) and see a list of correct answers.

 ![end-of-game-view (1)](https://user-images.githubusercontent.com/78453792/156971874-7b8ab558-93ee-48c5-8bfe-793e9a203be1.gif)

-If the user would like to add their own question to the database, they are able to click on the 'Add a New Question' button which will lead them to a form that they can fill out with their own question and answers(both correct and incorrect[3]).
-The will get a message saying that the question was submitted successfully once they click the 'submit' button (if there are no errors).
+If the user would like to add their own question to the database, they can click on the 'Add a New Question' button which will lead them to a form that they can fill out with their own question and answers(both correct and incorrect[3]).
+They will get a message saying that their question was submitted successfully once they click the 'submit' button (if there are no errors).

 ![form-input-min](https://user-images.githubusercontent.com/78453792/156971676-2bc65cc6-30ef-4ed6-9d48-ee351cc68e60.gif)